CarletonComputerScienceSociety/carletoncomputersciencesociety.github.io/community/news/_posts/2020-03-02-CCSS-Election-Platforms.md

 I will aim to work with the newly elected board of directors to diversify our events and initiatives and to develop a variety of services to better serve the student body.
 I will ensure that the CCSS lounge is a welcoming and safe space for all CS students to relax, study, and bond!
 I would also like to ensure that an anonymous feedback and suggestions form is implemented so that all ideas are heard and considered.

-Last but not least, I will do my best to ensure that CS students are well informed about the various volunteer opportunities, events, and resources that are available to them
+Last but not least, I will do my best to ensure that CS students are well informed about the various volunteer opportunities, events, and resources that are available to them.